PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 0 - Voxels + Triangles/Lecture/english.md

     // 0 1 2 2 1 3 <- triangle order per side
 ```

-We also add the vertexIndex when setting our triangles to make sure that the triangles are refering to their set of vertices and not the previous set.
+We add the vertexIndex to the triangles when setting the triangles to make sure that the triangles are refering to their set of vertices and not the previous set.

 Now we can initialize all of the member variables in `Start()` and Draw the voxel using the `DrawVoxel()` function.
 Then set the meshes data, and convert our NativeArray to an Array using `.ToArray()`.
 Then set the MeshFilters mesh to our mesh.
 Also Calculate our normals and Bounds.